mattermost/mattermost-developer-documentation/site/content/contribute/desktop/developer-setup.md

 #### Known problems

 ##### Policy
 If the above command fails, it might be due to not having the right policy to install.
-In that case use this command to temporarily change the policy:
+You can temporarily change the policy using:

 ```
 > Set-ExecutionPolicy Bypass -Scope Process -Force;